-Steven T. Callan is the award-winning author of The Game Warden’s Son, named the “Best Outdoor Book of 2016” by the Outdoor Writers Association of California and published by Coffeetown Press of Seattle.
+Steven T. Callan is the award-winning author of The Game Warden’s Son, named “Best Outdoor Book of 2016” by the Outdoor Writers Association of California and published by Coffeetown Press of Seattle.
 His debut book, Badges, Bears, and Eagles—The True-Life Adventures of a California Fish and Game Warden, was a 2013 “Book of the Year” award finalist (ForeWord Reviews).
 Steve is the recipient of the 2014, 2015, and 2016 “Best Outdoor Magazine Column” awards from the Outdoor Writers Association of California.
 He is an active member of Mystery Writers of America, Western Writers of America, Outdoor Writers Association of California, and Redding Writers Forum.
-His first novel, Henry Glance and the Case of the Missing Game Warden, is scheduled for release in 2021.
+His first novel, The Case of the Missing Game Warden, is scheduled for release June 8, 2021.

 Steve was born in San Diego, California, where he spent his early childhood.
 It was there that he first developed his love of nature, spending much of his spare time exploring the undeveloped canyons behind his house and learning to skin-dive in the waters off La Jolla.
 In 1960, Callan’s family moved to the small Northern California farm town of Orland.
 Steve spent his high school years playing baseball, basketball, hunting, and fishing.
 With an insatiable interest in wildlife, particularly waterfowl, he never missed an opportunity to ride along on patrol with his father, a California Fish and Game warden.